Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

-In this section, we have tried to show the effect of SNSI parameters on the precision measurement of $\sin^2\theta_{23}$ and $\Delta m_{31}^2$.
-Fig. \ref{fig:eta-th23-ldm}, shows the allowed parameter space between $\sin^2\theta_{23}$ and $\Delta m^2_{31}$ in the presence of SNSI parameters as well as in the standard interaction case.
-Left/middle/right panel is for $\eta_{e\mu}/\eta_{e\tau}/\eta_{\mu\tau}$.
-In the left and the middle panels, the values of $\Delta m^2_{31}$ in the y-axis corresponds to the current $3 \sigma$ values of this parameters.
-In the right panel, this is shown by the region between the black dotted horizontal lines.
+In this section, we aim to show the effect of SNSI parameters on the precision measurement of $\sin^2\theta_{23}$ and $\Delta m_{31}^2$.
+Figure \ref{fig:eta-th23-ldm} shows the allowed parameter space between $\sin^2\theta_{23}$ and $\Delta m^2_{31}$ in the presence of SNSI parameters as well as in the standard interaction (SI) case at 90$\%$ C.L..
+We have considered a benchmark value $|\eta_{\alpha\beta}|$=0.1 in both the true and the test scenario for all the cases of $|\eta_{\alpha\beta}|$.
+Furthermore, we looked into two scenarios for the true value of $\phi_{\alpha\beta}$, which are $-90^\circ$ and $0$.
+In each row, left/middle/right panel is for $|\eta_{e\mu}|/|\eta_{e\tau}|/|\eta_{\mu\tau}|$, respectively.
+The values of $\Delta m^2_{31}$ in y-axis correspond to the current $3 \sigma$ range of this parameters.
 In each panel, solid and dashed contours are for DUNE and P2SO, respectively.
-The red contour represents the allowed region in SI case, while the green/blue contour symbolises the allowed region for the true value of $\phi_{\alpha\beta}$ as $-90^\circ$/$0^\circ$.
-We have considered a benchmark value $\eta_{\alpha\beta}$=0.01 in both the true and the test scenario for all the cases of $|\eta_{\alpha\beta}|$.
+The red contour represents the allowed region in SI case, while the green/blue contour symbolizes the allowed region for the true value of $\phi_{\alpha\beta}$ as $-90^\circ$/$0$.
 The true point is represented by the black star in each plot.
-In the presence of SNSI parameters, the allowed parameter space increases in size compared to the SI case, which implies that the precision of these parameters will get worsen in the presence of SNSI.
-The deterioration of sensitivity is not so significant in the presence of $\emu$ and $\etau$.
-In both cases the allowed regions are close to the SI contour and within the $3\sigma$ allowed values of $\Delta m^2_{31}$ and $\sin^2 \theta_{23}$.
-However, in the case of $\mutau$, there is a substantial reduction in sensitivity for the precision of $\Delta m^2_{31}$.
-For $\phi_{\mu\tau} = 0^\circ$, the allowed region extends beyond the current $3 \sigma$ range of $\Delta m^2_{31}$.